Introduction

 for user in users:

-print(user.posts) # No additional queries
+print(user.posts) # No additional queries5.
+Not Handling Exceptions

 Database operations can fail for many reasons: deadlocks, timeouts, constraint violations, server restarts.
 Always wrap database calls in try/except and handle failures gracefully.